alinemorelli/feature-branch-deployer/README.md

 ## Usage

+All commands listed before should be executed on your repository path

 ##### Create a new testing branch

 You can create a new branch based on your development branch and add the branch of the feature to be tested to it.